(20 ILCS 2310/2310-345)

 (f) The Department shall distribute the summary to hospitals, public

-health centers, and physicians who are likely to perform or order
+health centers, physicians, and other health care professionals who are likely to perform or order

 tests for breast disease or treat breast cancer by surgical or other

 medical methods.
-Those hospitals, public health centers, and physicians
+Those hospitals, public health centers, physicians, and other health care professionals

 shall make the summaries available to the public.
 The Department shall

 also distribute the summaries to any person, organization, or other

 interested parties upon request.
 The summaries may be duplicated by any